soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 2-02 Definitions.* ::

 Applicant.
 An applicant is a relative or friend of the indigent decedent who has authorized or provided for the burial of an indigent person, has signed the prescribed form seeking assistance for burial expenses, and has hand-delivered the signed application to personnel of the Burial Claims Unit.
 A legally responsible relative who resided with the deceased prior to the deceased's institutionalization or at the time of death must be the applicant, for that deceased individual.
-Except for Organizational Friends, as defined in § 2-02 "Friend" (2), applicants or their authorized representatives must appear in person at the Burial Claims Unit of the Human Resources Administration to apply for benefits.
+Except for Organizational Friends, as defined in 68 RCNY § 2-02 "Friend" (2), applicants or their authorized representatives must appear in person at the Burial Claims Unit of the Human Resources Administration to apply for benefits.

 Application.
 An application is an action by which a person indicates his or her desire to receive a grant for burial expenses through signing and hand-delivering the prescribed form to personnel of the Burial Claims Unit.